maliMirkec/personal-website/source/_posts/bem-wordpress-theme.md

 ## Starter template with BEM methodology

-An idea was born—why don't I build a Wordpress starter template with BEM methodology?
+An idea was born—why don't I build a WordPress starter template with BEM methodology?

 Great!
 I should fork Underscores starter template and start customizing it.
 Like everything else in life, it was easier said than done.

 ### Problems

 I knew it will be a daunting project to deal with.
 Going through all the templates and SASS files was hard enough, for sure.
-But adding classes and styling on some parts of Wordpress was just impossible.
+But adding classes and styling on some parts of WordPress was just impossible.

 For example, comments.
-Wordpress provides you with a commenting system out of the box.
+WordPress provides you with a commenting system out of the box.
 It is a great feature used by many people out there.
 But adding custom classes to comment components could not be done easily.
 As I found out later, it should be done by using callback of [wp_list_comments](https://codex.wordpress.org/Function_Reference/wp_list_comments) function and writing custom callback function.
 Here is an example code:

 {% codeblock lang:html %}
 <div class="comment-list _comments__list">